Deep-Brainz/DeepBrainz-Assistant-for-COVID-19/README.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# Verily Pathfinder Virtual Agent Template for COVID-19
+# DeepBrainz Assistant for COVID-19 (Powered by Verily & Google Cloud)
 Verily, in partnership with Google Cloud, has launched a curated Dialogflow template for health systems and hospitals, enabling chat or voice bots to answer questions about COVID-19 symptoms and provide the latest guidance from